 14. Subject to the other requirements of OP 9.00 and this BP, the Bank may agree to disburse up to 25 percent of Program-for-Results financing proceeds (unless a higher percentage is approved by Management) on account of the DLIs met by the borrower between the date of the Program Concept Review and the date of the legal agreement for Program-for-Results financing.

 15. To provide a borrower with resources to allow the Program to start or to facilitate the achievement of one or more DLIs, the Bank may agree to make an advance payment (following the effectiveness of the Program-for-Results financing legal agreement) of up to 25 percent of Program-for-Results financing (unless a higher percentage is approved by Management) for one or more DLIs that have not yet been met (“advance”).
 When the DLI(s) for which an advance has been disbursed are achieved, the amount of the advance is deducted (recovered) from the amount due to be disbursed under such DLI(s).
 The advance amount recovered by the Bank is then available for additional advances (“revolving advance”).
 The Bank requires that the borrower refund any advances (or portion of advances) if the DLIs have not been met (or have been only partially met) by the Program Closing Date.

 16. The combined amount of financing referred to in paragraph 14 and paragraph 15 of this BP 9.00 may not exceed 30 percent of the Program-for-Results financing (unless a higher percentage is approved by Management).

-18. After all requirements for Board presentation have been met, the Executive Directors consider the proposed Program-for-Results financing at a Board meeting, following streamlined or regular procedures.11 The final PAD is disclosed in accordance with the Bank’s Access to Information Policy.
+18. After all requirements for Board presentation of Program-for-Results Financing requiring Executive Directors approval have been met, the Executive Directors decide on whether to approve the proposed Program-for-Results financing.11 The final PAD is disclosed in accordance with the Bank’s Policy on Access to Information.